Boy with a Basket of Fruit

 The painting was created during his early period as a painter of still lifes.
 It may be related to his famous Basket of Fruit in Pinacoteca Ambrosiana, Milan, executed in 1596.
 The fruit and leaves are illustrated in both paintings with the same irregularities and imperfections found in real-life and nature.

-The painting expresses sensuality, which marks similar canvases of the master of the early period: a handsome street boy took a beautiful pose, tilting his head slightly, lowering his shirt from one shoulder, and gently pressing his basket to himself.
-The artist skillfully depicted the velvety color of peaches and glossy apples and dark spots on the fruits and dried leaves.
+The painting expresses sensuality, marking similar canvases of the master of the early period: a handsome street boy took a beautiful pose, tilting his head slightly, lowering his shirt from one shoulder, and gently pressing his basket to himself.
+The artist skillfully depicted the velvety color of peaches, glossy apples, and dark spots on the fruits and dried leaves.
 The brightest fruits are apples, and the artist showed the rest of the fruits in neutral colors to make everything look harmonious.
 After all, if Caravaggio took a lot of bright colors, the viewer’s attention would be spent only on fruit, then one would have forgotten about the main character.

 The artist paid great attention to colors and light.
 In this painting, it is immediately apparent that the light falls on the left side.
 After all, the brightest spots are the young man’s left cheek and shoulder.
-On the contrary, on the right side of the painting, the shadows fall.
+On the contrary, the shadows fall on the right side of the painting.
 The background of the artwork is the most common gray wall.
-The artist mainly depicted a guy in a room, not in nature, so that the fruit does not merge with the natural environment.
+The artist mainly depicted a guy in a room, not in nature, so the fruit does not merge with the natural environment.

 Professor Jules Janick of the Department of Horticulture and Landscape Architecture at Purdue University, Indiana, has analyzed fruits from a horticulturist’s perspective: